leifliddy/macbook12-audio-driver/README.md

-Switching between speaker and headphone drivers:
+Switching between the speaker and headphone drivers:
 -----------
 Things get a bit convulted here....